george-labs/george-backend-hiring/docs/assumptions.md

 - Hyphen is the only valid non-letter character that can still form words. (`.`, `,`, `+`, etc. cannot be in words)
 - Hyphen at the start or end of the word will cause the "word" to be not counted. (e.g., `-foo` is not a word)
 - Multiple hyphens inside word still count as a valid word. (e.g., `foo--bar` counts as 1 word)

+# Iteration 8

+- Number of input arguments will be small.
+We can read them in multiple passes.
+- If there are multiple instances of `-dictionary` flag, only one of them will be used.